What are the consequences of not using a VPN you wonder? Here’s six. And the first one could really do long-lasting damage to your life.

 Recently it has been reported that President Trump and his ilk have liberated your internet usage history from the data centers of your friendly neighborhood internet service provider, and allowed the latter to sell your data to anyone who wants to see it without your permission.

-While it’s no secret that companies like Google have been reading your email and other personal data for the last decade or so and selling what they find to advertisers –and Obama, too, has had his hand in your honey-pot –now this orange-skinned man, love him or hate him, has blown everything to hell (worse than Google ever did).
+While it’s no secret that companies like Google have been reading your email and other personal data for the last decade or so and selling what they find to advertisers –and Obama, too, has had his hand in your honey-pot –now this controversial man, love him or hate him, has blown everything to hell (worse than Google ever did).

 There are no clear rules or limitations of what data can be sold, so it’s safe to assume that data now available for sale includes all media consumed, mobile device in-app usage, internet history, and even data sent back and forth via the internet of things if it isn’t encrypted.